oceanobservatories/ooi-config/anaconda_build/README.md

 $ anaconda -t $TOKEN upload ~/miniconda/conda-bld/*/mi-instrument-0.4.0-py27_0.tar.bz2
 ```

+## Wrap-up after building

+After building and uploading of packages is complete, terminate the anaconda session by logging out.

+`$ anaconda logout`

 ## Installation of a package

 Packages are installed using `conda` by downloading them from the anaconda cloud.
 Packages should be installed under